Written by Dave Robson on Monday December 2, 2013

 Essentially, what is the examiner looking for ?
 If you are confident on that area of the material, and have taken the time to understand the question, you should be able to produce a good answer.
 Think of the ‘what’ (what is the issue ?), then apply the ‘why’ (why is it important ?)

 5. Stay calm and confident

 Take a deep breath, a sip of water and start writing.
 Show what you know.
-Three hours seems like a lifetime but will disappear very quickly.
 Don’t be overwhelmed.
 It’s not an assignment – you can’t go into minute detail, you don’t need a bibliography.
 The exam is assessing a different sort of skillset.
-You have got essentially 45 minutes per question (try and stick to this) to demonstrate your knowledge and understanding of the key issues contained within that question.
+Work out in advance how much time you will have to answer each question and try and stick to this.
+Use your time to demonstrate your knowledge and understanding of the key issues contained within that question.

 Make what you write clear and concise.
 Leaving space in the answer book between questions is a good idea (and it also allows you to go back and add something in should you wish to).
 If you get the chance, read it all through at the end.
 It could be a chance to gain an extra couple of marks by clarifying or adding something relevant.